HADAS496/comics-and-Reaganomics-/index.md

  [^note326]: Yohanna Daniel, “Deinstitutionalization of People with Mental Illness: Causes and Consequences,” *Virtual Mentor American Medical Association Journal of Ethics* 15, no. 10 (2013): p.
 887.

  So, we’ve just done boarding the process on this historical crazy train called deinstitutionalization (and good luck saying it without your tongue taking a vacation!) —which is just a fancy term for the shift from state mental hospitals and asylums to community mental health centers.

  This brings us full circle to where we started: the  Batman’s iconic 1974 issue whhich introduced Arkham Hospital for the criminally insane.
+In particular, this is also the moment when  General Harris breaks free Two-Face and they both leave behind a very angry Joker.

+{% include figure.html
+  class="center"
+  width="100%"
+  caption="Batman #258, 1974, p.8."
+  image-path="scrollstory/images/for my project/1974 BATMAN 258 P8C"
+%}

  By now  we hopefully acquired some necessary historical background that would allow us to better understand the choice of DC Comics to employ Arkham Asylum as a plot device.